plone/training/docs/migrations/migrate-to-plone.md

 ---
 myst:
   html_meta:
-    "description": "Migrating from 3rd party systems to Plone" "property=og:description": "Migrating from 3rd party systems to Plone" "property=og:title": "Migrating from 3rd party systems to Plone" "keywords": "Migrating, import, json"
+    "description": "Migrating from third party systems to Plone" "property=og:description": "Migrating from third party systems to Plone" "property=og:title": "Migrating from third party systems to Plone" "keywords": "Migrating, import, JSON, Plone"
 ---

 (migrate-to-plone-label)=

-# Migrating from 3rd party systems to Plone
+# Migrating from third party systems to Plone

-For many systems it should be possible to generate data in the format required by `@@import_content`.
+For many systems, it should be possible to generate data in the format required by `@@import_content`.

 The minimal data required is:

 `@id`
-: The url of the item
+: The URL of the item.

 `@type`
-: A content-type that exists in Plone
+: A content type that exists in Plone.

 `id`
-: The id (the last part of `@id`)
+: The ID (the last part of `@id`).

 `@parent["@id"]`
-: The url of the container, usually the items `@id` without the last part.
+: The URL of the container, usually the items `@id` without the last part.

-Here is a minmal example for a json-file that could be imported:
+Here is a minimal example for a JSON file that could be imported:

 ```json
 [{